ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     sprop-v3c-unit-header:
 ~~~

-provides a V3C unit header bytes defined in {{ISO.IEC.23090-5}}.
+provides bytes corresponding to a V3C unit header as defined in {{ISO.IEC.23090-5}}.
 The value contains base64 encoded {{RFC4648}} representation of the 4 bytes of V3C unit header.

 ~~~
     sprop-v3c-unit-type: